graphcommerce-org/graphcommerce/docs/framework/plugins.md

 It is currently is only possible to extend React Components.
 This however sets the foundation to allow for a more flexible plugin system in the future.

+Plugins should be optional for GraphCommerce to function properly.
+Plugins for mandatory packages shouldn't exist.